idaholab/moose/modules/combined/doc/content/modules/combined/examples/optimization/2d_mbb.md

 # 2D MBB Beam with a Convolution Filter

-In this example we will go through the general setup of a topology optimization problem.
+In this example we will go through the general setup of a topology optimization problem using solid isotropic material penalization (SIMP), see [!cite](sigmund200199).
 The problem is to find the optimal material distribution in a 2D domain that minimizes the compliance of the structure.
 We will first define the problem parameters.
 Below is a list of the parameters that we will use in this example corresponding to the volume fraction, Young's modulus of the material, and the penalization power.
 We will go over the material that is needed for the